-The policy of the academy was reviewed by the trustees and the desired planned level of reserves will be deemed to be at least 3-5% of GAG.
-For 2022 this would be a minimum of £75,000.
+The desired planned level of reserves will be deemed to be at least 3-5% of GAG.
+For 2023 this would be a minimum of £52,000.
 This is to ensure that funds are available should any unforeseen emergency events happen which require additional funding.
+Should an in-year deficit lead to funds falling below the desired level of reserves, future plans will seek to rebuild this.
+The current level of free reserves if £59,888 and so the minimum level is currently exceeded.